ibm-cloud-docs/appid/identity-providers.md

     2. In the credentials tab of your Google project, select the client ID that you created for this integration.
     3. Paste the URL from {{site.data.keyword.appid_short}} into the **Authorized redirect URIs** field and click **Save**.
 4. Click **Save** to update your Google configuration in {{site.data.keyword.appid_short}}.
-5. Optional: For web apps, enter a redirect URL in the **Manage** tab.
+5. For web apps, enter a redirect URL in the **Manage** tab.
 After the authorization process completes, a user is sent to this URL.